pau-dim/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

   - generates new configuration anchors for the internal and external configuration sources.
 4. After the Central Server address is changed, act as follows.
   - Download the internal configuration source anchor and distribute the anchor along with the anchor’s hash value to the Security Server administrators of the local X-Road infrastructure.
     > **NOTE**: Starting from version 7.5.0 new Central Server address is automatically distributed to Security Servers within the global configuration.
 Distribution will take place within two global configuration refresh cycles.
-However, the new Central Server address is not updated to the configuration anchor stored on the Security Server.
-If the Security Server's local copy of the global configuration expires, the Security Server returns using the Central Server address from the configuration anchor.
-Therefore, if the Security Server's local copy of the global configuration is expired, importing a new version of the configuration anchor is required if the current Central Server address doesn't match with the address in the original configuration anchor.
   - In case of federated X-Road systems, download the external configuration source anchor and distribute the anchor along with the anchor’s hash value to the federation partners.
     > **NOTE**: Starting from version 7.5.0 new Central Server address is automatically distributed to the federation partners within the global configuration.
 Distribution will take place within two global configuration refresh cycles.
-However, the new Central Server address is not updated to the configuration anchor stored on the Security Server.
-If the Security Server's local copy of the global configuration expires, the Security Server returns using the Central Server address from the configuration anchor.
-Therefore, if the Security Server's local copy of the global configuration is expired, importing a new version of the configuration anchor is required if the current Central Server address doesn't match with the address in the original configuration anchor.
   - Reconfigure the management services addresses in the management service Security Server.

-### 4.4 Managing the TLS certificates
+## 4.4 Managing the TLS certificates

 Access rights: Security Officer

-#### 4.4.1 Registration and Management Service TLS certificate
+### 4.4.1 Registration and Management Service TLS certificate

 Registration and Management Service TLS certificate is used to secure the communication between:
 - the management Security Server and the member management web service;